clayne/hacktical-c/malloc2/README.md

 }
 ```

-`acquire()` gets a slab and adjusts it's position in the list before returning a pointer to the new allocation.
+`acquire()` gets a slab and adjusts it's position in the list before returning a pointer to the allocation.

 ```C
 void *slab_acquire(struct hc_malloc *a, const size_t size) {